Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_vsphere/day2/vmware_arm_template_win/_index.md

 The following Jumpstart scenario will guide you on how to use the provided ARM template to deploy a Windows VM in your Azure Arc-enabled vSphere cluster using custom locations.

-> **NOTE:  This Jumpstart scenario assumes you already have a working VMware vSphere environment and is not covering VMware-specific best practices and design recommendations.**
+> **Note:**  This Jumpstart scenario assumes you already have a working VMware vSphere environment and is not covering VMware-specific best practices and design recommendations.

-> **NOTE: Azure Arc-enabled VMware vSphere is currently in Preview and as a result, versions captured in the scenario's various screenshots are subject to change.**
+> **Note:** Azure Arc-enabled VMware vSphere is currently in Preview and as a result, versions captured in the scenario's various screenshots are subject to change.

 ## Prerequisites